DFRPG resource: Questions and answers!

 • It seems particularly unfair to Frieda to fail on a roll of 14+ when circumstances grant Fright Check bonuses that allow even NPC scrubs a modified Will of 13+.

 • As noted, when Fright Checks are unpenalized, to me the cap feels a bit unfair to Frieda.
-Conversely, when Fright Checks are penalized heavily enough that Norm and Frieda both have to roll vs 13 or some lower number anyway, the cap becomes irrelevant.
+Conversely, when Fright Checks are penalized heavily enough that Norm and Frieda both have to roll vs 13 or some lower number anyway, the cap is irrelevant.
 It’s in between those cases, when the roll is penalized modestly, that the cap makes a difference by lessening the gap between Norm’s and Frieda’s chances of success.
 That’s not some big problematic thing, I’ll readily agree; I simply wonder whether it’s necessary.

 • I appreciate that the cap injects a fun chance that even a stalwart like Frieda will occasionally freak out.
 But I’ll note that normal critical failure rules already handle this.